← Hub / 07 Cheat Sheet

 Chat → Cowork

-Chat decides what needs to happen — the sequence, the checks, the edge cases.
-Cowork then executes the steps without you sitting there.
-This is how a single chat turns into half a day of work done while you're elsewhere.
+Chat decides what needs to happen, including the sequence, the safety checks, and the edge cases worth catching.
+Cowork then executes those steps in order without needing you in the chair.
+This is how a single twenty minute conversation turns into half a day of finished work done while you are somewhere else entirely.

 05